Chongjin: Economy

 Chongjin is one of the DPRK's important steel and fiber industry centers.
 It has a shipyard, a locomotive plant, and a rubber factory.
-Near the port area are the Chongjin Steel Co., Chemical Textile Co., May 10 Coal Mine Machinery Factory, and Kimchaek Iron & Steel (which was called Nippon Steel during the Japanese occupation); however industrial activities in the city have been severely handicapped due to a lack of resources.
+Near the port area are the Chongjin Steel Co., Chemical Textile Co., May 10 Coal Mine Machinery Factory, and Kimchaek Iron & Steel (which was built by Nippon Steel under Japanese rule); however industrial activities in the city have been severely handicapped due to a lack of resources.
 Despite this, however, Chongjin is estimated to have a 24 percent share of the DPRK's foreign trade and is home to a resident Chinese consul who serves Chinese merchants and businesspersons operating in the northeast of the country.
 Chongjin also contains Sunam Market, an example of market economics in North Korea.

 Because of the heavy concentration of industries in the area, Chongjin is also the DPRK's air pollution black spot.
 With the collapse of the Soviet Union and the subsequent shortage of oil to generate electricity, many factories have been shuttered.
 One of the first senior U.N. officials permitted to visit the area, Tun Myat, observed in 1997 when the North Korea economic crisis reached its peak, "Chongjin was like a forest of scrap metal, with huge plants that seem to go on for miles and miles that have been turned into rust buckets.
 I've been all over the world, and I've never seen anything quite like this."

 Chongjin Bus Factory, established in 1981, supplies a large number of buses and trolleybuses to Chongjin.
 It also builds the trams used within Chongjin, including one articulated tram.
 In recent years, the factory has built more trolleybuses that visually resemble the Chollima-321 of the Trolleybuses in Pyongyang.

 The city is powered by the Chongjin Thermal Power Plant.
 The coal used by the power plant is allegedly mined in Kwan-li-so No.22, although since then the prison has apparently been closed.
 The plant has an estimated generation capacity of 150 MW.